moelkady27/Job/README.md

 # Job Mobile App

-It is a Job app built using the Android framework.
+JobHub is a simple job search app that uses Restful APIs to fetch job listings and display them to the user and provide the user with the ability to chat with the employer.

 ## Screenshots